 Charles Hoak and his twin brother Roy were drafted into the military six months apart before being sent to Korea.
-Due to a rule that kept twins together, Charles Hoak was transferred to a combat engineer battalion to be with his brother.
-In Korea, Charles Hoak worked as a dispatcher and as a company clerk, and never got within a mile of the frontline.
-Charles Hoak’s work included planning and building roads in Korea.
+Due to a rule that kept twins together, Charles was transferred to a combat engineer battalion to be with his brother.
+In Korea, he worked as a dispatcher and company clerk and never ventured within a mile of the frontline.
+His work included planning and building roads in Korea.
 When he returned home to Virginia, he enrolled at George Washington University with help from the G.I.
 Bill.
-After his education, Charles Hoak worked with the federal government as a road inspector.
-Later, Charles Hoak worked as a private contractor for over twenty years.
+After education, he worked with the federal government as a road inspector and later worked as a private contractor for over twenty years.

 The Reality of the Situation

-Upon their arrival in Korea, the Hoak brothers take a train to their base.
-Charles Hoak describes how he can see and hear mortar fire on the train, and how at that moment, the reality of war set in.
+Charles Hoak describes being seasick for three days and his brother being seasick for seventeen days on the way to Korea.
+He recalls their arrival in Korea and remembers taking a train to their base.
+He describes how he could see and hear mortar fire on the train and how, at that moment, the reality of war set in.

 Last Push by the Chinese

-Charles Hoak tells the story when the Chinese Army was making its last push, and how the Republic of Korea troops held the line and thwarted the advance of the Chinese Army.
+Charles Hoak tells the story of when the Chinese Army were making a last push.
+He recalls being in the trenches with weapons loaded and U.S. Army airplanes dropping flares on their location so that they could see what was taking place on the battlefield.
+He remembers how the Republic of Korea (ROK) troops held the line and thwarted the advance of the Chinese Army.

-Charles Hoak discusses his wages for service as well as his early life after his service was up.
-Mentioned in this clip is how he tried to benefit from the G. I. Bill.
+Charles Hoak discusses his wages for service as well as his early life after his service.
+He recalls saving two thousand dollars and purchasing a car when he arrived home.
+He speaks of the benefit he received from the G. I. Bill.

 [Beginning of recorded material]